Home » Travel Types » Budget Travel » Exploring Matthias Church in Budapest Hungary

 1. What is Matthias Church famous for?

-Matthias Church is renowned for its Gothic Revival architecture, colorful Zsolnay roof tiles, and its role in Hungarian royal coronations.
+Matthias Church is famous for its Gothic Revival architecture, its colorful Zsolnay roof tiles and for its role in Hungarian royal coronations.

 2. Can I attend a service at Matthias Church?